Netflix-Skunkworks/ng-nflx/README.md

 //   {incremented: 3}
 //   {incremented: 4}
 // reduce function returns: {total: 9, error: 0}
-// success now contains: {total: 9, error: 0}
+// success is now: {total: 9, error: 0}
-// assuming the configs are returned in order (for illustrative purposes only), notifications contains: [
+// assuming the configs are returned in order (for illustrative purposes only), notifications is: [
 //   {total: 0, errors: 0},
 //   {total: 2, errors: 0},
 //   {total: 5, errors: 0},